 - Remind me to track time – Receive a notification if you forget to track time during work hours

 - Idle detection – Receive a notification when you've been idle and the timer was running, allowing you to discard the time.

 - Stop automatically at the end of the day – the currently running timer will be stopped automatically at the time you set as the end of your workday.

-On the Permissions tab, you can select which web apps you want the Toggl Button to show up on.
+On the Integrations tab, you can select which web apps you want the Toggl Button to show up on.
 All are disabled by default and you can choose to enable them all or pick the apps you want the extension to have access to.

 With the Pomodoro Timer you can set up notifications that will let you know that it’s time to take a break.

 You can enable it from the Settings on the Pomodoro tab: